Up to 50% off sofas & mattresses — limited‑time deals.

 Myth or risky habit Why it backfires Better approach

 “Performance fabric means stain-proof forever.”
-Repellent/soil-release effects can vary by chemistry and use.
-Treat it as stain-resistant, not stain-immune; keep a realistic cleaning plan.
+Repellent and soil-release finishes can help, but their real-world payoff depends on the fabric, the spill, and how fast you clean it up.
+Treat it as stain-resistant, not stain-immune, and keep a realistic cleanup plan.

-“Dark color is safer for mess.”
-Dark dyes can transfer with rubbing onto clothing or pillows.
-Check rubbing fastness; test a swatch with a white cloth.
+“Dark color is always safer for mess.”
+Dark dyes can still transfer onto clothing, pillows, or throws when rubbing is an issue.
+Check rubbing fastness and test a swatch with a white cloth.

-“Any weave works with pets.”
-Loops and loose weaves snag and pull.
-Avoid looped textures; favor tight weaves or flat piles.
+“Any weave works in a home with pets.”
+Loose or looped textures are easier to snag and pull.
+Avoid exposed loops and favor tight weaves or flat piles instead.

 Match the Sofa Fabric to Your Household Use Profile